 This could be the case with a lot of tools in business.
 Scheduling social media.
 Project management.
 For me, I have been searching for the Shangri-La of outlining tools.

 Plottr is a relative newcomer to the space, so I found it particularly shiny.
-Now, many people have had success with Plottr.
-I tried it when I was initially working on The Decisions We Make.
+While many people have had success with Plottr, I tried it when I was initially working on The Decisions We Make.
 But the tool was still in beta, and it didn’t give me everything I needed.
 I was so, SO, frustrated by spending more time working out how to use the tool than getting the outline written.

 After trying all those ‘bright shiny tools’, I realised that I kept going back to my old standby – my excel spreadsheet.
 Yep, good ‘ol Microsoft Excel.